Right arrowBosscoder School of Technology

 → JavaScript

-By the end of this subject, students can build simple websites such as portfolios or landing pages.
+By the end of this subject, students can build simple websites such as portfolio sites, landing pages, and interactive web interfaces.

 Mathematics for Data Science

-Mathematics plays an important role in computer science.
+Mathematics plays an important role in computer science and artificial intelligence.

 → Linear algebra